-Appraisal of references typically has a number of stages.
-For example, ‘first appraisal’ based on abstracts: cutting down on 'noise' to hone in on the relevant condition (e.g. chronic asthma; migraines; etc.) and high-quality studies of the correct methodology (e.g. systematic reviews; RCTs; diagnostic studies, etc.)
+This stage is based on abstracts.
+It aims to cut down on 'noise' by honing in on the relevant condition (e.g. chronic asthma; migraines; etc.) and high-quality studies of the correct methodology (e.g. systematic reviews; RCTs; diagnostic studies, etc.)

 The titles/abstracts of retrieved papers need to be assessed using the criteria stated for that particular review/question (often this will be done by the person undertaking the search).
 If an abstract indicates that the study definitely does not match the criteria, you would exclude it.
 If the first appraiser is unable to definitively exclude a study using the information in the title/abstract, they would include the reference in the selected set of references which are earmarked for further consideration.

 ‘Second appraisal’ based on full papers

 References for further consideration, are passed on for additional full-text evaluation in order to decide which papers will be used and cited in the final content (often this will be done by the main author).
-If they are undertaking a systematic review/overview, they will also justify the exclusion of any references they wish to make.
-They retain these inclusion/exclusion forms for use in their review so that an excluded study list can be generated and their decisions about exclusions recorded.
+When undertaking a systematic review/overview, the exclusion of any references at this stage must be justified and included in the final review.

-‘Third appraisal’ (QA check) based on full papers
+‘Third appraisal’ (Quality Assurance check) based on full papers

 Completed systematic research reports are usually subjected to a further review of the selected material, validating the quality and relevance of the included studies as appropriate.
 This may be done independently by a co-author, or an editor/final assessor before the report is finalized.